hemulin/airvpn_toggler/README.md

 In order to use this tool, you should accomplish the next steps:
 1. (trivial) Have an Airvpn account.
 2. Be a member of the sudoers group (be able to run ```sudo -s```).
-3. Follow the first part of their SSL [guide](https://airvpn.org/ssl/) and download the configuration files.
+3. Follow the first part of the Airvpn SSL [guide](https://airvpn.org/ssl/) and download the configuration files.
    (At the end of this step you should have in some location on your filesystem, one .crt file and a collection of .ssl and .ovpn extensions files)
    In addition, don't forget to make sure that "stunnel" and "openvpn" are installed on your system.
 4. Place all the downloaded files in a location of your choice.
 For the next steps I will assume it is in ```/home/your_user_name/airvpn/```